ChillarAnand/avilpage.com/2018/01/how-to-plot-renko-charts-with-python.md

 [Renko charts](https://en.wikipedia.org/wiki/Renko) are time independent and are efficient to trade as they eliminate noise.
 In this article we see how to plot renko charts of any instrument with OHLC data using Python.

-First we need to calculate bricks from OHLC data.
-For brick size, we can choose a fixed value or calculate it based on ATR(Average True Range).
-Once brick size is selected, we can do diff on shifted close values to get the change in close price and divide it by brick size to get the bricks.
+To plot renko charts, we can choose a fixed price as brick value or calculate it based on ATR(Average True Range) of the instrument.

+There are two types of Renko charts based on which bricks are calculated.

+### Renko chart - Price movement

+First one is based on price movement.
+In this, we will divide the price movement of current duration by brick size to get the bricks.

 Once bricks are obtained, we need to assign the brick colors based on the direction of price movement and then plot rectangles for each available brick.